DeekshaPrabhakar/CastingAgency/README.md

 ## API Reference

+> You can test the API endpoints using the live postman collection available in the project

 ### Getting Started
 - Base URL: At present this app can only be run locally and is not hosted as a base URL.
 The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.
 - Authentication: This version of the application requires authentication or API keys.